 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-We aim to guide, teach and develop knowledgeable, thoughtful and ethical management practitioners who will thrive in a global environment working within international teams.
-This degree provides excellent preparation for all careers in management but will be particularly relevant to roles in operations and project management that are in great demand across all sectors and industries.
+We aim to develop knowledgeable, thoughtful, and ethical management practitioners who will thrive in a global environment.
+This degree provides excellent preparation for all careers in management, but is particularly relevant to roles in project management that are in great demand across all sectors and industries.

 Our Careers Service offers support and online training to help you to identify your career goals, apply for opportunities, and perfect your interview technique during your year of study.

-Previous graduates of the MSc Management (Project Management) have gone on to work at a variety of companies all over the world, including KPMG, PWC and consultancy firms.
-Others have gone on to join start-ups or to set up their own businesses.
+Previous graduates of the MSc Management (Project Management) have gone on to work in a variety of companies and industries, including management consultancy, finance and accounting, manufacturing, and government.

 Discover the expertise and resources on offer at Bristol with our live and on-demand events.